-• Chemistry, biochemistry or physics electives (8 credits)
+• Chemistry, biochemistry or physics electives 8

 - CHE 101 College Chemistry

 - CHE 102 College Chemistry

+or

 - CHE 111 General Chemistry

-- CHE 112 General Chemistry
+• CHE 112 - General Chemistry

 All biology health professions majors are required to take at least 8 credits of 300-level (or above) courses.
+At least one of these 300-level courses (4 credits total) must have a laboratory.